roshii/brane/docs/WHITEPAPER.md

 #### 3.3.2 Portfolio Analyses ####

 The portfolio analyses module will provide investors with the ability to select, rate and calculate weight of assets that will make up a portfolio, depending on its selected characteristics.
 It will consist of several sub-modules listed here after.

-1. Portfolio characteristics definition including asset type, horizon, risk tolerance
+  * Portfolio characteristics definition including asset type, horizon, risk tolerance
-2. Assets rating, on the basis of both data feeded from the market analyses module and data entered manually by investors
+  * Assets rating, on the basis of both data feeded from the market analyses module and data entered manually by investors
-3. Determine ideal portfolio allocation following the (post) modern portfolio theory, Black–Litterman model, or any other relevant optimization model.
+  * Determine ideal portfolio allocation following the (post) modern portfolio theory, Black-Litterman model, or any other relevant optimization model.

 ### 3.4 Algorithmic Trading ###

 Algorithmic trading will rely on Brane's analyses modules to provide investors with a wide range of indicators.
 These indicators will in turn be used to trigger buy or sell orders according to investors' input.
 Brane will allow investors to back test their strategy on historcal market data, enable it in a simulation mode a.k.a. paper trade and restrict trading to portfolio portions only.

-### 3.5 Decentralized Data Intelligence ###
+### 3.5 Distributed Data Intelligence ###

 Considering Brane will be used by multiple investors each using their very trading own strategy, Brane will build upon this by allowing investors to trade their strategies with other investors by comparing respective performances and signaling investors of possible strategy deal.

 #### 3.5.1 Market Data ####

+Data beyond used indicator stored on distributed database

 #### 3.5.2 Strategy Data ####

 ### 3.6 Dedicated Hardware ###